Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 An increasingly popular option is to save into cash-like assets via a Stocks & Shares ISA.
 By investing in assets which produce a cash-like return you’ll achieve a return roughly equivalent to leading cash rates with very little downside risk.
 At the same time you’ll be ready to switch to investments if and when that suits you.

 Cash funds or money market funds held inside investment accounts can do this job.
 They hold short-term bonds which behave much like cash deposits.
 The Fidelity Cash Fund is the best-selling cash fund on the Fidelity Investing platform and is forecast to produce 4.96% of income in the coming year - or 4.61% after deducting the Fidelity platform charge of 0.35%.
-Please note this yield could down or up and is not guaranteed.
+Please note this yield could go down or up and is not guaranteed.

 You can also earn interest on money held in your investment account even if you don’t invest it into a cash fund.
 Fidelity offers interest on cash at the rates in the table below.
-The rates are effective from 1st March 2025.
+The rates are effective from 1st May 2025.
 Please note that interest rates can be changed at any time.

 Account